 Or maybe the City Council could borrow the money, like they did to build a new office block for HSBC.

 Last but not least, maybe Urban Splash could sell one of their assets, rather like our local authorities are required to do, in order to fund the completion of the Park Hill redevelopment?
-Silly me, in a neoliberal world, as Noam Chomsky put it, profit is privatised and risk socialised, so why should a business that bought an asset for a song subsidise the undeserving poor?
+Silly me, in a neoliberal world, as Noam Chomsky put it, profit is privatised and risk socialised, so why should a business that bought an asset for a song, subsidise the undeserving poor?
 It is easy to forget that private businesses get the benefit of socially-funded infrastructure all the time.
-Healthy, educated workers are the product of the publicly funded National Health Service, and publicly-funded schools and their good are transported on publicly-funded roads.
+Healthy, educated workers are the product of the publicly funded National Health Service, and publicly-funded schools and their goods are transported on publicly-funded roads.

 However, in Thatcher’s Britain “there is no such thing as society.
 There are individual men and women, and there are families.”
 Or, these days, it might be more accurate to paraphrase – “there is no such thing as society.
 There are individual shareholders and vice-chancellors, and there are corporations”.